-Graduated from Baylor University with her BFA in Theatre Performance with emphases in Directing, and Marketing for the arts.
-She then received her Masters of Fine Arts in Theatre Performance at Arizona State University.
+Graduated from Baylor University with her Bachelors of Fine Arts in Theatre Performance with emphases in Directing, and Marketing for the Arts.
+She then received her Masters of Fine Arts in Theatre Performance at Arizona State University where she wrote her thesis on devising Faith-Based Theatre.
 She is an educator, actor, and director who is passionate about theatre for young people, and how it can teach humility, empathy, compassion, and leadership.
-She is a teaching artist at Dallas Theatre Center and Genesis Children's Theatre, and has also taught at Dallas Children's Theatre, and Childsplay Children's Theatre.
+She is Artistic Director at Three Strands Theatre and a Resident Director and Grant Writer at Genesis Children's Theatre.
+She and has also taught for Dallas Theatre Center, Shakespeare Dallas, Dallas Children's Theatre, and Childsplay Children's Theatre.
 Her favorite directing projects include "Dark Lady of the Sonnets" by George Bernard Shaw, and "Macbeth" by William Shakespeare.
-Her favorite acting roles have included the Baker's Wife in "Into the Woods" (Genesis), Meg from "Little Women" (Genesis), Cunningham from "The Last Days of Judas Iscariott" (Stray Cat Theatre), La Llorona from "¡Bocón!"
-(ASU), and Deborah from "H20" (ASU).
+Her favorite acting roles have included the Baker's Wife in "Into the Woods" (Genesis), Cunningham from "The Last Days of Judas Iscariott" (Stray Cat Theatre), and Deborah from "H20" (ASU).
 Her absolute favorite role was Lotty Wilton from "Enchanted April" (BU) directed by Steven Pounders.
 She also had the opportunity to create and perform in world premiers of "POVV" and "The Fall of the House of Escher" with the Punctum Ensemble, and her own one-woman show, "Tamar."

 Thank you for reading my story.
 Let's work together sometime soon!